liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/buy-out.jpg"
   title="Do Live A Hero Players Support Buy-out Game?" %}

+Other comments in no particular order:

 - Need translation
-- Must have hote men/furries
+- Must have hot men/furries
 - I thought that is literally what LifeWonders main brand about
 - R18 content
 - Must have good gameplay